JasonFreeberg/summer-workshops/week1/intros.md

 # Yimin Arava
-- I am second year going into my third and I like to code
+- I am a Second year going into my third next fall and I like to code
 - I learned how to Fork, Clone and create Pull Request on GitHub
-- Python is a programming language
+- Python is my favorite programming language
-- I am very excited to learn more!
+- I know how to speak English and Mandarin